bgplab/bgplab/docs/index.md

 **Simple End-User BGP Routing Policies**

-* Minimize the size of your BGP table with inbound filters
 * Redistribute IGP information into BGP and use BGP summarization to minimize the number of BGP advertisements
 * Perform simple load balancing across parallel links and across upstream providers